andreaslydemann/running-aarhus/README.md

 If you find a bug, feel free to open an issue or submit a pull request.

-New ideas are always welcome.
 If you want to add a feature, let me know by opening an issue or messaging me on [Twitter](https://twitter.com/andreaslydemann).